TrampolineRTOS/trampoline/README.md

   * **blink**.
 Has two tasks who alternate outputting on UART interface.
 * virt-v7:
   * **firmware**.
 Builds a firmware that can be used as a guest on XVisor.
-* MSP430 CPUX, 4 examples for Launchpad MSP-EXP430FR5969:
+* MSP430 CPUX, 4 examples for Launchpad MSP-EXP430FR5969 and for MSP-EXP430FR5994:
   * **blink**. blink LED2 with a 100ms period.
-  * **readbutton**. blink LED2 with a 100ms period.
+  * **readbutton**. blink LED2 with a 200ms period.
 Button S1 allows to start and stop the blinking.
-  * **readbutton_isr1**.  blink LED2 with a 100ms period.
+  * **readbutton_isr1**.  blink LED2 with a 200ms period.
 Button S1 triggers an ISR1 that swtches LED1.
-  * **readbutton_isr2**.  blink LED2 with a 100ms period.
+  * **readbutton_isr2**.  blink LED2 with a 200ms period.
 Button S1 triggers an ISR2 that swtches LED1.

 More examples are coming.